Alaanor/blister-php/README.md

 - Unlike the implementation made by the author himself, I won't support the conversion from the legacy playlist model.
 - No support for Zip/LevelId.
-- Datetime precision are in seconds.
+- Datetime precision is in seconds.

 And of course, any PR to make changes is welcomed.